-Lindsay guides ZERO TO THREE’s policy agenda on infant and early childhood mental health (IECMH) and leads related technical assistance projects and collaborations, working at the state and federal levels to increase access to and utilization of high-quality mental health services for young children and their caregivers.
+Lindsay leads the IECMH Policy Team in the Policy Center and co-leads ZERO TO THREE’s IECMH strategic priority efforts.
+In this role, she guides ZERO TO THREE’s policy agenda on IECMH and leads related technical assistance projects and collaborations, working at the state and federal levels to increase access to and utilization of high-quality mental health services for young children and their caregivers.
 She formerly served as Director of Special Projects for the Institute of IECMH at Tulane University School of Medicine, where she is on faculty.
 She also served as the Louisiana Early Childhood Comprehensive Systems Coordinator for the LA Department of Health and Hospitals, Office of Public Health.
 Her work has focused primarily on the translation and dissemination of research on IECMH and development to inform policy and programming decisions.

 Lindsay received her BS in Neuroscience from the College of William and Mary and her Master of Public Health from Tulane University.
 She is a member of the board of the Maryland-DC Association of Infant Mental Health, and formerly sat on the Louisiana Governor’s Children’s Cabinet Advisory Board.
 She has previously worked with the U.S. Government Secretariat for Children in Adversity at the U.S. Agency for International Development (USAID) as well as The World Bank.
 She has worked on international and domestic public health initiatives and also taught elementary special education.”